nunes14/multicloud-control-plane-transformer/README.md

 ## Features

-### Rendering
+### Template Rendering

-The `render` command populates the placeholders in a template with values in the following order:
+The `render` command populates the placeholders in a template and writes them to the Cluster GitOps Repo.
+The values are filled in the following order:

 - Template parameter default values (lowest priority)
 - Application values
 - Application deployment overrides (highest priority)

-### Assignment
+### Application Assignment

 The `assign` command reads the contents of a Control Plane Repo and ensures that applications are assigned to the correct clusters.
+The assignments are written back to the Control Plane Repo.

 - Evaluates clusters against the criteria specified by an application
 - Removes assignments for clusters that don't match the criteria
 - Removes assignments if there are currently more than the number specified
 - Keeps existing assignments to ensure an application doesn't incur unnecessary downtime
 - Adds new assignments if there are currently fewer than the number specified

+### Applying changes

+The `apply` command updates a Cluster GitOps Repo based on the clusters and assignments contained in a Control Plane Repo.

+- Removes cluster directories that are no longer present
+- Creates cluster directories for newly registered clusters
+- Adds/removes application entries that have been assigned to a given cluster

 ## Contributing